What are yours?

-Observations on moving, breathing and being are just that.
-At least mine are.
+Observations on moving, breathing and being.
+These are mine.

 I took a long pause.
 I’m back now.
-New reflections are coming—and the only ones are still here because the themes don’t expire.

 On smiling